 Hotel apartments are the perfect compromise between an Airbnb and a hotel and they’re great for Tel Aviv!
 TLV Bauhaus by tlv2go has a vast amount of apartments all over the city and they don’t disappoint!
 I’ve stayed twice with them so far in 2 different 1 bedroom/studio apartments and I loved it so much!
 I stayed at 2 of their apartments at the Lizetta house at Mohaliver St. 24 and had a marvelous stay (photo above was from one of their apartments with balcony)!
 These specific apartments are located perfectly in between the Shuk haCarmel (market) and the Rothschild boulevard, with walking distance to almost anywhere.
 It’s about 5-8 minutes walking to the beach and even has a small kitchen unit with a fridge (super handy for storing fresh fruits from the market and leftover food).
 Depending on when their 1 bedroom studio apartments are anywhere from $105 upwards per night!

 A tiny bit further north but still in a great location and very close to the beach!
-Simple design with good value for money with an average price at about $80 per night (can be a bit more/less depending on season and availability)
+Simple design with good value for money with an average price at about $80 per night.

-Very simple but well decorated boutique hotel only 3 minutes from the beach and in a great location with an average price at about $100 per night (can be a bit more/less depending on season)
+Very simple but well decorated boutique hotel only 3 minutes from the beach and in a great location with an average price at about $100 per night.

 Where to eat?